pineconedata/automated-feed-generator/README.md

 - `website_url`: URL of the website to scrape.
 - `website_title`: Title for the RSS feed.
 - `website_description`: Description for the RSS feed.
-- `elements_selector`: CSS selector for the list of posts to include in the RSS feed.
+- `posts_list_selector`: CSS selector for the list of posts to include in the RSS feed.
 This selector goes inside of a `document.querySelectorAll(elements_selector)` call.
 - `title_selector`: CSS selector for the title of each element.
 This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `link_selector`: CSS selector for the link of each element.
 This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `image_selector`: CSS selector for the image of each element.
 This selector goes inside of a `.querySelector()` call that is run on each post element.